Mari Vihmand: Style of music

 Vihmand's musical style is recognized for its restrainedly lyrical and freshly sentimental quality, while her music language is often described as poetic and expressive, with an emphasis on balancing the emotional and rational aspects.
 Her finely crafted sound qualities distinguish her music from others.
 Vihmand achieved international recognition for her orchestral piece "Floreo," which won the first prize in the category of under-30-year-olds at the UNESCO International Rostrum of Composers held in Paris in 1996.
 She was also awarded the Cultural Prize of the Republic of Estonia for her chamber opera "Lugu klaasist...Geschichte von Glas" (1995).

+Notable works and recognition

+Mari Vihmand's compositions have been featured prominently in various international festivals and performances.
+Her chamber opera "The Story of Glass," premiered in 1995 at the NYYD Festival, draws on allegories from fairy tales by Hans Christian Andersen and Villy Sorensen.
+This work earned her the Cultural Prize of the Republic of Estonia in the same year.
+Her orchestral piece "Floreo" was awarded first prize at the UNESCO International Rostrum of Composers in Paris in 1996, in the under-30 category, showcasing her early international recognition.